-On June 15, 2011, we filed suit against Lodsys, LLC, in the United States District Court for the Northern District of Illinois, seeking a declaratory judgment that our products do not infringe four patents which Lodsys had previously asserted were infringed by our customers, as well as a declaratory judgment that those four patents are invalid.
-On July 5, 2011, Lodsys moved to dismiss the Illinois case based on lacking personal jurisdiction, and also countersued us and other plaintiffs in similarly-situated declaratory judgment actions, including DriveTime Automotive Group, Inc., ESET, LLC, ForeSee Results, LLC, OpinionLab, Inc., and The New York Times Company, in the United States District Court for the Eastern District of Texas.
-In the Texas case, Lodsys alleges that we infringe one of the patents involved in the co-pending Illinois case, and seeks damages for past infringement, and an injunction against future infringement.
-We believe Lodsys's claims are without merit.
-On October 25, 2011 the Court granted the parties' joint motion to transfer the cases from Illinois to the Eastern District of Wisconsin, and all pending motions were withdrawn, including Lodsys's pending motion to dismiss.
-On January 6, 2012 Lodsys filed a motion to dismiss the Wisconsin case, or, in the alternative, for a more definite statement.
-On January 27, 2012 we filed an amended complaint in the Wisconsin case.
-On February 10, 2012 Lodsys filed a motion to dismiss the Wisconsin case, or, in the alternative, to transfer or stay.
-On January 23, 2012, we moved to dismiss the Texas case in favor of the first-filed Wisconsin case.
-On February 9, 2012 Lodsys filed its opposition to the Cour motion, and we filed our reply on February 21, 2012.
-This motion is fully briefed.
+On June 15, 2011, we filed suit against Lodsys, LLC, in the United States District Court for the Northern District of Illinois, seeking a declaratory judgment that our products do not infringe four patents which Lodsys had previously asserted were infringed by our customers, as well as a declaratory judgment that those four patents are invalid; that case was transferred to the Eastern District of Wisconsin on October 25, 2011, based on a joint motion filed by the parties.
+On July 5, 2011, Lodsys countersued us and other plaintiffs in similarly-situated declaratory judgment actions, including DriveTime Automotive Group, Inc., ESET, LLC, ForeSee Results, LLC, OpinionLab, Inc., and The New York Times Company, in the United States District Court for the Eastern District of Texas.
+In the Texas case, Lodsys alleged that we infringe two of the patents involved in the co-pending declaratory judgment case, and sought damages for past infringement, and an injunction against future infringement.
+In July 2012, the parties reached a mutual, confidential agreement resolving all claims and counterclaims against each party.
+The terms of the agreement did not have a material adverse impact on our financial position, results of operations or cash flows.
+In August 2012, the parties filed notices of dismissal with prejudice of all pending claims asserted in both litigations, which the courts endorsed, thereby dismissing with prejudice all claims in these litigations involving us.